Voicemail Tips & Tricks

 Last Friday, I was leaving a voicemail when my worst nightmare came true: I flubbed the message.
-First I gave the recipient the wrong information, then I paused a little too long in realization, and then I tried to correct my mistake and fumbled through the explanation.
+First.
+I gave the recipient the wrong information.
+Next, I realized my mistake mid-message, which led to an awkward pause of silence.
+And finally, I tried to correct my mistake and fumbled through the explanation.
 Tongue-tied and mentally kicking myself, I opened up my browser and frantically searched for a way to fix the situation.

 - If you’re in a hurry to leave a message, you can skip an outgoing voicemail greeting and get right to the beep with the push of a button.
 Which button varies by carrier;

 - If you’re listening to a message and having trouble catching all the details, there’s a way to roll it back or slow it down.
 For many providers, pressing (1) and (1) again rewinds to the start, and (4) plays the message slower.